 Feng Shui / Earth Spirit

-As part of Seth Ballard's college thesis, he researched parallels in the design philosophies of several ancient cultures -- India, China, Japan, Celtic cultures and Native American.
+As part of Seth Ballard's college thesis, he researched parallels in the design philosophies of several ancient cultures such as India, China, Japan, Celtic, and Native American.

 All of these cultures shared a guiding set of design principles, which have a great deal to do with the earth's natural forces.

-Some are less obvious and relate to our own projection of energy or chi --- as we move in a direction, we project ourselves.
-If a building is easy to move through, without obstructions for the eye or our bodies, we receive no negative impulses or energy, and are more naturally happy.
+Others are less obvious and relate to our own projection of energy or chi– as we move in a direction, we project ourselves.
+If a building is easy to move through, without obstructions for the eye or our bodies, we receive no negative impulses or energy and are naturally more happy.

 Since he was a small child, Seth Ballard was innately sensitive to these forces in the physical environment.
-He sought to work for an Asian Architect who was very tuned to these forces...and he brings a tremendous respect and understanding of their importance to all of our designs at Ballard+Mensua.
-He further honed these instincts through intensive study, while at Tulane, and practiced under a master of feng shui.
+He sought to work for an Asian Architect who was very in tune with these forces...and now brings tremendous respect and understanding of their importance to all of our designs at Ballard+Mensua.
+He further honed these instincts through intensive study, while at Tulane, and practiced under a master of Feng Shui.